(AKA Exhumed in Europe

 - Everybody's Dead, Dave: The beginning of the game.

-- Everybody Hates Hades: There's monsters looking like Anubis (this is their name in the manual).
+- Everybody Hates Hades: There are monsters that look like Anubis (this is their name in the manual).
 In Egyptian Mythology, Anubis is the protector of dead people, not an evil god.

 - Everything Trying to Kill You: Except rats.